 Once you have decided what you want to accomplish through your program, you will need to choose activities that will help you to achieve these aims.
-It is important that Tackling Indigenous Smoking (TIS) activities are effective for achieving the proposed outcomes of the TIS program (e.g. increasing awareness of the benefits of not smoking, more smoke-free environments, increased quit attempts, reduced uptake of smoking).
+It is important that Tackling Indigenous Smoking (TIS) activities are effective for achieving the proposed outcomes of the TIS program (e.g. increasing awareness of the benefits of not smoking or vaping, more smoke- and vape-free environments, increased quit attempts, reduced uptake of smoking or recreational vaping).
 The best way of ensuring that an activity is effective is to use ones which have been tried and tested, so we have evidence that they work.
 It is also important that you choose the right activities for your local population needs and your local community context.
 Your role is to use your understanding of the communities in your region, your professional experience and expertise, along with your knowledge of the evidence to put together a suitable set of activities.

-The TIS program uses population health promotion activities to reduce the prevalence of smoking in Aboriginal and Torres Strait Islander communities.
-TIS is a tobacco control program, not a smoking cessation program.
-It aims to reduce smoking prevalence by preventing the uptake of smoking, as well as encouraging people who smoke to quit.
+The TIS program uses population health promotion activities to reduce the prevalence of smoking and recreational vaping in Aboriginal and Torres Strait Islander communities.
+TIS is a tobacco control program, not a smoking or vaping cessation program.
+It aims to reduce tobacco related harm by preventing the uptake of smoking and recreational vaping, as well as encouraging people who smoke or vape recreationally to quit.
 Regional Tobacco Control Grant (RTCG) teams are funded to provide community outreach, rather than clinical individual level action to improve the health and wellbeing of all Aboriginal and Torres Strait Islander people.

 Click on the image on the left to read about the principles of population health promotion that should underpin all of your TIS activities.